bu-528-sp19/Deduplicating-Cloud-functions/README.md

 ## Deduplicating-Cloud-functions Project Proposal

-The purpose of this project is to design and implement a novel storage de-duplication framework for serverless platform in order to improve overall throughput of the platform.
+The purpose of this project is to design and implement a novel storage de-duplication framework for serverless platform.
+The primary objective of this deduplication system would be to avoid redundant execution of functions on the servers and improve overall throughput of the platform.
 ** **

 ## 1. Vision and Goals Of The Project:
+The goals of this project are:
+1. Survey and Learning:
+1a.
+Familarize ourselves with serverless technology 1b.
+Get detail understanding on the internal working of standard open serverless framework, viz. openwhish (link) 1c.
+Learn about storage deduplication techniques
+1d.
+Read literature/papers on existing deduplication techniques addressing similar problems.

+2. Design and Implementation:
+2a.
+Design a storage deduplication system for one of the open sourced cloud object storage (aka COS) (preferably Minio (link))
+2b.
+Design a new event management and function invocation framework for COS 2c.
+Implement a function deduplication system

+NOTE: Ideally, we would like to implement storage deduplication for one of the storage backend supported by openwhisk and integrate function deduplication logic into openwhisk.
+But, given the time constraints we would prioritize this work in two phases and would extend the scope of the project for Openwhisk integration later.

+3. Evaluation:
+3a.
+Evaluate different storage deduplication and indexing techniques (in-memory databases, key-value stores, relational databases)
+3b.
+Evaluate performance savings of the system on different dimensions:
+ 3ba.
+Savings in avoiding function (container) invocations 3bb.
+Savings in time to execute the function
+ 3bc.
+Savings in time accessing duplicate data from COS

+4. Strech Goals:
+4a.
+Integrate and contribute our code to openwhisk
+4b.
+Write a paper on this work for international conferences/workshops

+5. Non-technical Goals:
+5a.
+Follow standard Developmenent pratices with Git operations 5b. <Add some practices you are planning to use, like issue tracking, project milestones etc.>

 The final product of this project will be a de-duplication service that leverages application-aware semantic-equivalence to identify duplicate data at storage system and avoids redundant invocation of functions on servers.
 Main goals include:
 * Define and implement specialized data curation techniques